opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 ['STRUCT(name STRING, age UINT8)[]']
 ```

-Once you have the JSON structure, you can handle query the properties as structs using the dot notation in Kuzu.
+Once you have the JSON structure, you can handle query the properties as structs using the dot notation in CypherDB.

 ## Basic usage